E tū is Aotearoa’s largest aviation union with membership at more than 4,000 members.

 The council’s members represent their given industry on their specific Industry Council.

-Industry Councils elect a convenor, who sits on the National Executive.
+Each Industry Council also elects a convenor, who sits on the National Executive.

 Two representatives from the Industry Council (including the convenor) attend the E tū Biennial Conference – the highest decision-making body in the union.